Microtomography on the ANATOMIX beamline at Synchrotron SOLEIL: Introduction

-In its two experiment hutches 170 and 200~m from the source, ANATOMIX can take the white X-ray beam or a monochromatic beam from a double-crystal Si-111 monochromator (DCM) or (once fully completed) from a double-multilayer monochromator.
+In its two experiment hutches located, respectively, at distances of 170 and 200~m from the source, ANATOMIX can take the white X-ray beam or a monochromatic beam from a double-crystal Si-111 monochromator (DCM) or (once fully completed) from a double-multilayer monochromator.
 The nanotomography facility is exclusively operated with the DCM.
 For microtomography, the beam at sample position without any X-ray optics is approximately 20~mm wide and 15~mm high.
-It can be widened to more than 40 mm by a horizontally focusing double mirror located 35~m from the source; when the mirror is not needed, it can be retracted from the beam.
+It can be widened to more than 40 mm by a horizontally focusing double mirror located 35~m from the source.
+The first of the two mirror substrates is concave and its radius can be varied with a bending mechanism.
+When the mirror is not needed, it can be retracted from the beam.
 Beryllium refractive lenses in the optics hutches can be used to collimate the beam and increase the flux density at the sample position.
 Table~\ref{tbl:blpar} lists the main parameters of the beamline and its end stations.

-\section{MICROTOMOGRAPHY INSTRUMENT LAYOUT AND PERFORMANCE}
+\section{Microtomography instrument layout and performance}

 Two almost identical microtomographs are available, one in each of the two experimental hutches; they mainly differ by the available range of propagation distances between sample and detector, which is limited to 2.1~m in the first hutch, whereas in the second hutch distances up to 6~m can be realized.
 In principle it is also possible to place a sample on the microtomograph in hutch 1 and use a detector in hutch 2, which can increase the propagation distance up to 37~m.
 Hutch 1 also contains the TXM.
 While it is not possible to conduct two experiments simultaneously, the microtomograph in hutch 2 can be used to install and test complex setups while other experiments are running in hutch 1.
-Detector optics developed at SOLEIL (\citep{desjardins:medsi2018}, see also Table~\ref{tbl:blpar}) give access to effective pixel sizes between 0.3 and about 20~\um\ in microtomography; these are complemented by the TXM with useful pixel sizes down to 20~nm.
+Detector optics developed at SOLEIL \cite{desjardins:medsi2018} (see also Table~\ref{tbl:blpar}) give access to effective pixel sizes between 0.3 and about 20~\um\ in microtomography; these are complemented by the TXM with useful pixel sizes down to 20~nm.